 In August 2017, the Company announced that it had decided to seek U.S. Food and Drug Administration (the "FDA") approval on BICX102 in advance of BICX101.
 Product candidate BICX102 is a long-acting naltrexone implant that can last several months being developed for opioid dependence and alcohol use disorders.
 The pre-IND meeting date for BICX102 took place on January 24, 2018.
 On February 12, 2018, the Company announced that the FDA deemed the 505(b)(2) pathway as an acceptable route for approval for BICX102; the Company plans to apply for dual indications, both opioid use disorder and alcohol use disorder, within the same application.
 A grant application was submitted to the National Institutes of Health on May 14, 2018 for funding the development and study plans for BICX102.
 On January 17, 2019, the Company received a Notice of Award from the United States Department of Health and Human Services for a grant from the National Institutes of Health ("NIH") in support of BICX102 from the National Institute on Drug Abuse.
 The grant provides for (i) \$2,842,430 in funding during the first year and (ii) \$2,831,838 during the second year subject to the terms and conditions specified in the grant, including satisfactory progress of project and the availability of funds.
 On January 30, 2020, the Company was notified by NIH that the second year funding has been approved.
 In January 2020, the Company was awarded a second year of funding from the National Institute on Drug Abuse ("NIDA") to support the development of a 3-month implantable depot pellet of naltrexone for the treatment of Opioid Use Disorder, which the Company refers to as BICX102.
 The grant provides for \$2,831,838 during the second year subject to the terms and conditions specified in the grant, including satisfactory progress of project and availability of funds.
-As of March 31, 2021, \$249,550 in grant funds was received and (i) \$90,232 was recorded as grant income including amortization of deferred revenues of \$65,560, and (ii) \$224,879 was recorded as pay
+On August 27, 2021, the Company received a Notice of award from the United States Department of Health and Human Services for a grant from National Institute on Drug Abuse.
+The grant provides for \$3,453,367 in funding during the third year subject to the terms and conditions specified in the grant, including satisfactory progress of project and the availability of funds.
+Grant receivables were \$103,000 as of September 30, 2021, and \$224,879 as of December 31, 2020.
+Deferred revenues related to the grant were \$0 as of September 30, 2021, and \$65,560 as of December 31, 2020. \$531,134 was recorded as grant income for the nine months ended September 30, 2021. \$412,552 was recorded as grant income during the three months ended September 30, 2021.